jonathan366/MerkleTrees/README.md

     return merkleRoot(leaves);
 ```

+Since we want to create hashes, we will use the `crypto` module in Node.js.
+With that module, the `generateMerkleRoot` will take an array of email addresses as input and hash each email address using SHA-256.
+The resulting hash is stored in an array named `leaves`.

-Next the Merkle root needs to be calculated from the list of leaves
+Next, the Merkle root needs to be calculated from the list of leaves
 ```javascript
 function merkleRoot(leaves) {
     if (leaves.length === 0) {